Jtoast65/League-of-Legends-/index.md

 #### 1. First Blood vs Match Outcome

-A key finding: **Teams that secure first blood have a higher win rate than teams that don't**.
+Key finding: **Teams that secure first blood have a higher win rate than teams that don't**.
 While the expected win rate would be 50% if first blood had no impact, teams with first blood win significantly more often than those without.

 <iframe
   src="assets/win_rate_by_first_blood.html"